ngocbh/ship-radar-simulation/README.md

 # Ship radar simulation
 A simple simulation for on-board radar system.
 Based on the behavior of the surrounding ships, a risk assessment model is proposed to assess the chance of being attacked by pirate ship.

+This is a part of our project in [ASEAN-Indian Hackathon](https://india-asean.mic.gov.in/) .

 ## How it looks

 ![alt tag](https://github.com/ngocjr7/ship-radar-simulation/blob/master/demo.png?raw=true)